Osborne says vindicated by growth rebound, vows to stay on course

 "We have held our nerve while those - who predicted there would be no growth until we turned the spending taps back on - have been proved comprehensively wrong," he told parliament as he gave a half-yearly update on the government's economic plans.

-As recently as April, Osborne was under heavy criticism from Labour for not doing more to spur a flat-lining economy.
+As recently as April, Osborne was under heavy criticism from Labour as the economy flat-lined.
 The International Monetary Fund also urged him to speed up spending.

-But a sudden pickup in growth has made Britain one of the fastest-growing advanced economies - the euro zone is set to grow at less than half the rate of Britain next year, according to European Central Bank projections released on Thursday.
+But a sudden pickup in growth in recent months means the coalition government's goal of fixing the public finances is no longer slipping out of reach.

-Labour is now campaigning on what it calls a cost of living crisis, saying low wage growth and surging fuel and transport bills have left many Britons worse off, something Osborne tried to deflect with a freeze on fuel duty and other measures.
+Labour is now campaigning on what it calls a "cost of living crisis", saying sluggish wage growth and surging fuel and transport bills have left many Britons worse off, something Osborne tried to deflect with a freeze on fuel duty.

-Borrowing - excluding the effect of cash transfers from Royal Mail and the Bank of England - was revised down to 6.8 percent of gross domestic product in the current fiscal year, from March's estimate of 7.5 percent.
+Borrowing - stripping out the effect of cash transfers from Royal Mail and the Bank of England - was revised down to 6.8 percent of gross domestic product in the current fiscal year, from March's estimate of 7.5 percent.

 The deficit, by that measure, would be wiped out by the 2018/19 fiscal year.